 We’re going to talk about 7 tips on how to onboard your virtual assistant for ongoing success.
-It is one of the areas that is generally overlooked and it’s important that you have a plan for that and we are a talented finding and placement company, we are not the training and on-going on-boarding company and it’s really important that those two things are distinguished and that you do find somebody exceptional like Kristen David to work with to help you if you’re not experienced in those areas.
+It is one of the areas that is generally overlooked and it’s important that you have a plan for that and we are a talented finding and placement company, we are not the training and ongoing on-boarding company and it’s really important that those two things are distinguished and that you do find somebody exceptional like Kristen David to work with to help you if you’re not experienced in those areas.
 You can get super great Free Resources by Kristen David HERE and, without further ado, let me dive into what we’ve developed as the seven tips for how to onboard your virtual assistant for ongoing success:

 1. Give WRITTEN instructions.

-Number one thing is to start by giving written instructions.
+The number one thing is to start by giving written instructions.
 On this other BLOG we talked about a weekly scorecard and a daily end-of-day report but there’s a lot of project-based work that entrepreneurs business owners give their virtual staff members and it’s very important to do those things in writing with some key components and this is something that I have heard from Kristen David so many times (WHO – WHAT – WHEN) and that has been ingrained into me and it is so true.
-So, WHO is pretty obvious in this point, but WHAT is the outcome you’re looking for, and WHEN is the deadline.
-For example: I need you to find 300 networking groups in the United States by February 20th because we need to put together an email offering us as the speaker… that’s a big project!
+So, WHO is pretty obvious at this point, but WHAT is the outcome you’re looking for, and WHEN is the deadline.
+For example, I need you to find 300 networking groups in the United States by February 20th because we need to put together an email offering us as the speaker… that’s a big project!
 But you said what you need to find, which networking groups, and by when you need it.
 And then of course you’re going to check in and see if that timeline will be met based on your daily check-ins.